Staff & Board of Directors

 Clay River

-They, them, theirs] Clay Muwin River join the Arts Council as Lead Teaching Artist and Projects and Programs Manage in 2022 River has a Bachelor of Arts degree in Native Youth Education and a Master of Arts degree in Indigenous Education & Curriculum from Goddard College in Vermont.
+Clay Muwin River joined the Arts Council as Lead Teaching Artist and Projects and Programs Manager in 2022.
+River has a Bachelor of Arts degree in Native Youth Education and a Master of Arts degree in Indigenous Education & Curriculum from Goddard College in Vermont.

 River has a wide-ranging background deeply rooted in their Indigenous culture and works directly with culture keepers, cultural artists, tribal governments, tribal consortia, federal agencies and national and regional organizations impacting Indian country.
 River’s experience areas include cultural arts revitalization, Native education, curriculum, program development and implementation, social services, native wellness and community health, environmental protection and restoration, management and leadership, grant writing and positions held on cultural arts steering committees and boards.

 River has served Native communities for most of their life, providing traditional education, cultural training and intergenerational guidance to build resiliency.
-Clay has traveled, lived and worked in many Native communities across Turtle Island and honors the knowledge learned from hundreds of traditional teachers and elders.
-Whether they are providing youth leadership training, assisting Elders healing from historical trauma or helping to bring indigenous wellness back to remote native communities, Clay shares their passion for being positive and proactive.
-River is a cultural arts activist, mural painter, poet, storyteller, weaver, beader, quilter, land steward, water protector and a member of the Passamaquoddy and Mi’kmaq Nations.
+River has traveled, lived and worked in many Native communities across Turtle Island and honors the knowledge learned from hundreds of traditional teachers and elders.
+Whether they are providing youth leadership training, assisting Elders healing from historical trauma or helping to bring indigenous wellness back to remote native communities, River shares their passion for being positive and proactive.
+River is a cultural arts activist, mural painter, poet, storyteller, weaver, beader, quilter, land steward, and water protector.

 Board of Directors